Tony118g/captured/TESTING.md

 ### Resolved

-* When creating tours, users were unable to create one without inputing an image.
+* When creating tours, users were unable to create one without inputting an image.
     * This was resolved by only appending image data in the form if one has been input so that by not appending any data, the default value in the API would be used.
     * NB -  For photo creation, an image input is intentionally required.
-* Non admin users could access the tour creation page.
+* Non-admin users could access the tour creation page.
-    * This was resolved by creating a custom hook to redirect non admin users when trying to access the tour creation page.
+    * This was resolved by creating a custom hook to redirect non-admin users when trying to access the tour creation page.
-* All users could access tour and photo edit pages using a non existant id.
+* All users could access tour and photo edit pages using a non-existent id.
     * Although this would not allow any editing of actual objects, I wanted to resolve it since it is a bad user experience.
-    * This was resolved by checking the error returned and if the error is "404 not found" (since no object exists for a non existant id) then redirect the user to the home page.
+    * This was resolved by checking the error returned and if the error is "404 not found" (since no object exists for a non-existent id) then redirect the user to the home page.
 * Various code validation errors were resolved and details about this can be seen in the [ESLint Validation](#eslint-validation) section.

 ### Unresolved

-Due to the project front end and back end being hosted somewhat separately Some browsers and devices will not render full site functionality unless the setting for "cross-website-tracking" has been turned off.
+Due to the project's front end and back end being hosted somewhat separately Some browsers and devices will not render full site functionality unless the setting for "cross-website-tracking" has been turned off.
 As this site was developed strictly for educational purposes, no action needs to be taken to resolve this.

 Other than this, due to extensive testing, I am confident that there are no other unresolved bugs to the best of my knowledge.